 If you decided to catch fish that way, you need to determine, what kind of nozzle will you have.
 There are only two options – using a premade paste or a unique dry mix for making the dough, or using the same combination, as in the lure.

 Paste from the lure mix.
-From my experience, I take a certain amount of dry mix, which should be enough for use as bait during the fishing.
+From my experience, I take a certain amount of dry mix, which should be enough for use as bait during the angling.
 I put it in the can for mixing and add water more than regularly while mixing the lure.
 Also, I always stir the ix.
 After a few minutes of this manipulations, a regular luring mix gets a pasted look; Now it’s ready for use.

 Paste from a unique mix.
 The second option, which I prefer more, is to take a unique combination to make a Ringers Green Bag-Up Mix paste.
-The green colour of the dough was chosen so it will blend with the pure tone of the same series.
+The green colour of the dough should choose so it will blend with the pure tone of the same series.
 Fooling a careful fish in hardly pressed waters is vital.
 Also, the advantages of this unique mixes are that in the ready state it is thicker, then the paste from the lure.
 Because of that, it will hold better off the hook or hair.
 If you make it too soft, it will fly off, no matter how accurately you throw it.

 Using the right feeders

-Gear you use in paste fishing is the same as in the “regular” feeder fishing.
+Gear you use in paste fishery is the same as in the “regular” feeder finding.
 After trying a giant model from different brands, I stopped at the net feeders from NISA and DRENNAN.
 I chose them because those models give the lure more effectively.
 It happens because of the contact with water in net feeders is at its maximum.
 In closed feeders, you don’t have this kind of touch with the water.
 The length of the leash – is a question which doesn’t have an answer.
 I don’t have a measure which would’ve always worked.
 As a rule, I start with a 12 inches (30 cm) leash and then change it if needed.
 From the hooks, I prefer Drennan Eyed Carp Feeder №12-№14 with the 0.18mm Shimano Antares Silk Shock line.